allforabit/jsui-cljs/README.md

-There are two build targets: `dev` runs the [Google Closure][closure] compiler backend in minimal optimisation mode, whereas `prod` turns on all optimisation for "production" output.
-The `dev` mode compiles much faster, and is also helpful for debugging, since the output of `prod` can potentially throw up problems (most likely due to *munging*, discussed below) which are easier to solve by having a non-`prod` script to compare with.
-(In any case, it's an educational exercise to examine the output of compilation in both modes.)
+There are two build targets: `dev` runs the [Google Closure][closure] compiler backend in minimal optimisation mode, whereas `prod` turns on further optimisation for "production" output.
+(This is what Google Closure refers to as "simple" optimisation; the full-blown "advanced" mode seems to be throwing up code generation errors in the ClojureScript libraries.)

+The `dev` mode compiles faster, but `prod` is fast enough to be usable since we've taken out the "advanced" optimisation mode (which is slow).

 The output of `dev`, in this [project][proj], is `_main-dev.js`; the `prod` target writes `_main.js`.
 Once one of these is built, you can open any of the patchers in `jsui-cljs.maxproj` in Max 6 to see the result.
-(The code will probably run in Max 5, but you'll need to fix up the search path and load the patcher files manually, and Max 5's Javascript engine is much slower than that in Max 6.)
+(Any non-`msgraphics` code would probably run in Max 5, but you'd need to fix up the search path and load the patcher files manually, and Max 5's Javascript engine is much slower than that in Max 6.)

 All the patcher files load the same Javascript file: the code executed is determined by the JSUI argument.
 Look at [`core`][core] to see the